Out-of-Country Buyers of GTA Real Estate

 You also may want to consider to combine financing from your originating country (possibly re-financing your current residence) with financing from a Canadian lender, if you’d like.

 FOR ALL INTERNATIONAL BUYERS, naturally, you must pay Property Taxes, and initially, a Land Transfer Tax.
-Property taxes run close to 0.8% of the purchase price (about 1.5% in the actual city of Toronto), and you can find out the Land Transfer Tax using my calculator here.
+Property taxes run close to 0.8% of the purchase price (about 1.5% in the actual city of Toronto), and you can find out the Land Transfer Tax using a local, online mortgage calculator.
 Also, before investing into Canadian real estate with the intent of becoming a Permanent Resident, it is advisable to thoroughly investigate what is available in the area, and should visit the city before buying.

 Naturally, if you are just investing, a trusted knowledgeable real estate agent can help you with all matters regarding this remotely.
 Should you have any other questions regarding the information on this page, please do not hesitate to Contact the Team at SusiHomes!!